 I was glad I didn’t have to fumble around for change anymore.

 But, times are changing again.
 Back in 2019, the Land Transport Authority launched SimplyGo, a new scheme that allowed commuters to simply (excuse the pun) pay for their MRT and bus rides using contactless (PayWave) credit cards.

 With SimplyGo, you can keep your wallet lean as you do not have to bring your EZ-Link card with you any longer.

 In addition, you will not have to waste time queuing at general ticketing machines to top up your EZ link card.

 Unlike topping up your EZ-link card at the general ticketing machines, you get to enjoy credit card rewards for your public transport expenditure.

 Credit cards would offer card rewards for public transport rides that are billed via SimplyGo:

-You can earn credit card rewards such as cashbacks and miles along the way.
+You can earn credit card rewards such as cashback and miles along the way

 EZ-Link charm: Varies